Sources of Corporate Finance: Secretarial Practice 12th Standard HSC Maharashtra State Board 2022

 - The capital raised by the company with the help of owners (shareholders) is termed owned capital or ownership capital.
 The first form of owned capital is shareholders buy shares of the company and provide the necessary capital.

 - The second form of owned capital is retained earnings which are also known as ploughing back of profit.
 It is the reinvestment of profit in the business by the company itself.
 It is an internal source of finance.

 - Owned capital is considered permanent capital, as it is paid only at the time of winding up of the company.
 Owned capital in the form of share capital, provides an initial source of capital for a new company.
 It can be raised any time later to satisfy the further capital needs of a company.

 - Promoters decide the share capital needed by a company.
 The amount of share capital is known as authorized capital.
 It is declared in the capital clause of the Memorandum of Association of the company.

 What is share and state the features of share?

 - The term share is defined by Section 2 (84) of the Companies Act 2013, ‘Share means a share in the share capital of a company and includes stock’.

 - A share is a unit by which the share capital is divided.
 The total capital of the company is divided into small parts and each part has termed a share and the value of each part/unit is known as face value.

 - A share is a small unit of the capital of a company.
 It facilitates the public to subscribe to the capital in smaller amounts.

-A person can buy any quantity of shares as he wants.
+A person can buy any quantity of shares he wants.
 A person who buys shares of a company is called a shareholder or a member of that company.

 Features of Shares:

 - Ownership: The owner of the share is known as a shareholder.
 It proves the ownership of a shareholder in the company.

 - Distinctive Number/Unique Number: Unless dematerialized, each share has a different number for identification.
 It is mentioned in the Share Certificate.